BlueTurtle01/BlueTurtle01/README.md

 # Timeline of skills
 I will use this section to create a diary of my skills as a personal reflection of how far I have come on my coding journey.

+## 15/09/2021 - Tensorboard and Hyper-parameter optimisation
+Using a toy CIFAR example I used Tensorboard and the parallel view to choose optimal parameters.
+512 units for the penultimate Dense layer produced the outright higher accuracy but 256 units produced multiple - very close to optimal - accuracies.
+Therefore, I chose to use 256 in the hope that I will have a more consistent model.
+256 units often gave high accuracy regardless of the drop out rate and learning rate.
+This makes me think, in this setup, that the number of units was the most important factor.

 ## 14/09/2021 - Tensorboard + Functional Keras Models
 1. Learnt about Tensorboard and how to implement it for Scalars and to visualise Hyper-parameter tuning.
 2. Learnt more about the difference between the Sequential and Functional API for Keras and the benefits of Functional over Sequential.<br>